GLKaiky/GLKaiky/README.md

 __About me:__

-I'm a bachelor's student in computer science at PUC Minas, always trying to learn a little more,I prefer the C language and I like html.
+I'm a bachelor's student in computer science at PUC Minas, always trying to learn a little more,I prefer the C language.